ssankarram/friendlyphrases/README.md

 # friendlyphrases
-program to help curb the urge of using profanity/negativity in speech by suggesting sentences with greater positive connotation, implemented using sentiment analysis via afinn python package index, apis (thesaurus, google natural language)
+program to help curb the urge of using profanity/negativity in speech by suggesting sentences with greater positive connotation, implemented using sentiment analysis via afinn python package index, apis (thesaurus, google natural language (future, for grammar)

 **warning**
 cursewords.json is **NSFW.**